typedb/typedb-docs/06-workbase/03-investigating.md

 <div class="note">
 [Important]
-For the purpose of demonstration, we will be interacting with the `phone_calls` keyspace.
+For the purpose of demonstration, we be interacting with the `phone_calls` keyspace.
 If you'd like to follow the instructions below step-by-step and see the results accordingly, you need to have modeled the `phone_calls` knowledge graph, loaded its schema into a keyspace and migrated the dataset into it.
 To do so, follow the [Phone Calls Example](...).
 </div>

 ### Configure Display Settings